ahan98/DeepBeats/README.md

 # DeepBeats
-A deep learning model that uses MIDI files to generate music of a similar genre.

-## Introduction
 _DeepBeats_ is a deep LSTM trained on thousands of MIDI files with a custom encoding scheme.
 It was made in 24 hours at the HackMIT hackathon.

 ## Encoding Scheme
-We use the music21 and pretty_midi libraries to convert each MIDI file into a binary matrix Nx128 where N is the length of the song in sixteenth notes.
+We use the music21 and pretty_midi libraries to convert each MIDI file into a binary matrix _N_ x128 where _N_ is the length of the song in sixteenths.
 We then segment the matrix with a `look_back` parameter for training the LSTM on sequential data.
 Our preprocess step can be run with

 `python3 preprocess.py <path_to_midi_files> <output_dir> -w <look_back_window>`